yepwoo/laragine/README.md

 * Laragine directory will be in the root directory under `Core` directory

-* The system response (including errors response if you applied what's in `Error Handeling` section) to any request will be as in below examples (`status_code` is the http status code):
+* The system response (including errors response if you applied what's in `Error Handling` section) to any request will be as in below examples (`status_code` is the http status code):

 **Success Response:**